-In the event of a problem where you need to remove a node from the cluster due to hardware or system failure, you need to mark the node as failed over.
-This causes Couchbase Server to activate one of the available replicas for the buckets in the cluster.
+If you need to remove a node from the cluster due to hardware or system failure, you need to indicate the failover status for that node.
+This causes Couchbase Server to use replicated data from other functioning nodes in the cluster.

 Using the Web Console

-Go to the Management -> Server Nodes section of the Administration Web Console.
+Go to the Management -> Server Nodes section of the Web Console.
 Find the node that you want to failover, and click the button.
-You can only failover nodes that the cluster has identified as being 'Down'.
+You can only failover nodes that the cluster has identified as being Down.

 Using the Command-line

 You can failover one or more nodes using the